bbpress/bbPress/readme.txt

 3. Visit 'Settings > Forums' and adjust your configuration.
 4. Create some forums.
 5. View your site.
-5. Adjust your theme's CSS as needed to make everything look pretty.
+6. Adjust the CSS of your theme as needed, to make everything pretty.

 == Changelog ==